v-srirama/GreenviewCOMP/README.md

 # GreenviewCOMP
-A MATLAB based GUI developed to quantify street level greenery for Google Street View restricted countries
+GreenviewCOMP is a MATLAB based GUI developed to quantify street level greenery for Google Street View restricted countries.
+Try GreenviewCOMP using the sample image in the repository!

-To try GreenviewCOMP, download files in the /test directory.
+Devs: Sri, Dr. Puppala